As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

-A ground offensive in the tiny, coastal Gaza Strip, densely populated with 2.3 million people, is likely to dramatically hike casualties in a war that has already claimed at least 2,200 lives on both sides.
+Israel’s increasingly destructive airstrikes in Gaza have flattened entire city blocks and left unknown numbers of bodies beneath debris.
+A ground offensive in Gaza, whose 2.3 million residents are densely packed into a tiny, coastal strip, would likely result in a surge of casualties for fighters on both sides.

-So far, Israel has unleashed an increasingly destructive bombardment in Gaza that has flattened entire city blocks and left unknown numbers of bodies beneath mounds of debris.
-Militants in Gaza continued to fire rockets at Israel on Wednesday, including a heavy barrage at the southern town of Ashkelon.
+Militants in Gaza have fired thousands of rockets into Israel since Saturday, and their barrages continued on Wednesday, aimed at the southern town of Ashkelon.

-Some 250,000 people have fled their homes in Gaza — more than a tenth of the population — most crowding into U.N. schools.
-Others crowded into a shrinking number of safe neighborhoods in the strip of land only 40 kilometers (25 miles) long, wedged among Israel, Egypt and the Mediterranean Sea.
+Some 250,000 people have fled their homes in Gaza, most crowding into U.N. schools.
+Others sought the shrinking number of safe neighborhoods in the strip of land only 40 kilometers (25 miles) long, wedged among Israel, Egypt and the Mediterranean Sea.

-After the attack by Hamas, Israel halted the entry of food, water, fuel and medicine into the territory.
-The sole remaining access from Egypt was shut down Tuesday after airstrikes hit near the border crossing.
+After nightfall, Palestinians were plunged into pitch blackness in large parts of Gaza City and elsewhere after the territory’s only power station ran out of fuel and shut down Wednesday.
+Only a few lights from private generators still glowed.

-Gaza’s only power plant shut down Wednesday afternoon after running out of fuel, the Energy Ministry said.
-That leaves only private generators to power homes, hospitals and other facilities.
-With no fuel able to enter, those were on a ticking clock until individual stocks of diesel run out.
+Israel on Sunday halted the entry of food, water, fuel and medicine into the territory.
+The sole remaining crossing from Egypt was shut down Tuesday after airstrikes hit nearby.

 The Gaza Strip’s biggest hospital, Al-Shifa, only has enough fuel to keep power on for three days, said Matthias Kannes, a Gaza-based official for Doctors Without Borders.
 The group said the two hospitals it runs in Gaza were running out of surgical equipment, antibiotics, fuel and other supplies.
 “We consumed three weeks worth of emergency stock in three days,” Kannes said.